OhmSpectator/eve/pkg/memory-monitor/README.md

 * `PROC_ZEDBOX_THRESHOLD_MB`: The threshold in megabytes for the Resident Set Size (RSS) of the zedbox process.
 It will be compared every 5 second to the RSS of the zedbox process, read from the `/proc/<zedbox_pid>/statm` file.
+* `PSI_THRESHOLD_PERCENT`: The threshold for percentage of time at least one process in the system is stalled on memory reclaim for the last 10 seconds.
+  To be short, it's a threshold for the "some avg10" value of the psi metrics.

 If some of the fields are missing in the configuration file, the default values will be used.
 The default values are: